vponkshe96/project1-bootcamp/README.md

 For Project 1 I have developed a meeting tracking tool called **Rolodex** which is inspired by a problem my best friend faces.
 - The problem is around tracking our meetings
-- The tools in status quo are either too complicated or ask for too much user info.
+- The tools in status quo are either too complicated or ask for too much user info
 - This leads to people creating excel or Notion templates
-- Hence there is no easy way in status quo to document our interactions with people.
+- Hence there is no easy way in status quo to document our interactions with people
-- Documentatiom is important as it helps us to recall the key points of discussions, enabling us to have more quality interactions in the future.
+- Documentatiom is important as it helps us to recall the key points of discussions, enabling us to have more quality interactions in the future

 **Solution**